National Register of Historic Places listings in Marshall County, Indiana

 This is a list of the National Register of Historic Places listings in Marshall County, Indiana.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Marshall County, Indiana, United States.
-Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together in a map.
+Latitude and longitude coordinates are provided for many National Register properties and districts; these locations may be seen together on a map.

 There are 32 properties and districts listed on the National Register in the county.
-Another 3 properties were once listed but have been removed.
+Another three properties were once listed but have been removed.

 Properties and districts located in incorporated areas display the name of the municipality, while properties and districts in unincorporated areas display the name of their civil township.
 Properties and districts split between multiple jurisdictions display the names of all jurisdictions.